mi-g/express-ads-demo/README.md

 By doing so, the object you pass to the template will also contain some overwritable entries used to setup the header and footer for the HTML page.

-You may want to use the following variables in your own template content:
+In addition, this gives access to following variables, available in your template:

 | Parameter | Description |
 | --------- | ----------- |